UBDC invites expressions of interest from applicants interested in using Adzuna job listings data for non-commercial academic research projects.

-Please see the Adzuna data profile (PDF 0.2MB) for further information about the contents of the dataset.
+Please see the Adzuna data page for further information about the contents of the dataset.

 Applications are encouraged from researchers looking to undertake academic projects with a strong potential for scientific and public benefit impact.
 Many of these are likely to be in fields connected with the labour market and the economy but applications from any field will be considered.
 Methodological studies are eligible as well as those with a substantive focus.
 Applicants may propose combining Adzuna data with other sources provided access to all data sources can be confirmed before the Adzuna licence is agreed.

 Projects are expected to be up to 2 years duration in most cases.
 This includes all the time required for completing published outputs.
 Applicants are expected to be in a position to use the licenced Adzuna data straight away once they receive it.
 Although UBDC may be able to support longer projects.
 Academic staff and PhD students from UK universities may apply.
 The licences permit use of the data by named researchers for research purposes but not for teaching.

 UBDC has a limited number of licenses so the process of allocating these will be a competitive one.
 The criteria against which proposals will be assessed are as follows:

 - The potential for original scientific contribution, substantive or methodological in any field or discipline;

 - The potential for wider impacts on society, economy or environment;